amplitude/amplitude-docs/content/collections/workflow/en/define-goals.md

 ## Define the exposure event

-On your experiment’s Plan tab, choose the **exposure event**.
+In your experiment, open the Design Experiment panel, or the Analysis Settings, and choose the **exposure event**.
 This is the event that users need to trigger before joining the experiment.
 Anyone who does so is bucketed into the experiment.
 Amplitude recommends that you use the **Amplitude Exposure** event, as that's the most accurate and reliable way to track user exposures to your experiment’s variants.

 Amplitude sends the `Amplitude exposure` event when your app calls `.variant()`.
 It sets the user properties Amplitude Experiment uses to conduct its analyses.
 When you use the Amplitude exposure event, you can be certain your app triggers the event at the correct time.